wso2/docs-mi/en/docs/reference/mediators/iterate-mediator.md

 !!!
 Info
     Iterate Mediator is quite similar to the [ForEach mediator]({{base_path}}/reference/mediators/foreach-mediator).
 You can use complex expressions to conditionally select elements to iterate over in both mediators.
 Following are the main differences between ForEach and Iterate mediators:

     -   Use the ForEach mediator only for message transformations.
-If you need to make back-end calls from each iteration, then use the iterate mediator.
+If you need to make back-end calls from each iteration, use the iterate mediator.
     -   ForEach mediator supports modifying the original payload.
 You can use Iterate mediator for situations where you send the split messages to a target and collect them by an [Aggreagte]({{base_path}}/reference/mediators/aggregate-mediator) mediator in a different flow
     -   You need to always accompany an Iterate mediator with an Aggregate mediator.
 ForEach mediator loops over the sub-messages and merges them back to the same parent element of the message.
     -   In Iterate mediator you need to send the split messages to an endpoint to continue the message flow.
 However, ForEach mediator does not allow using [Call]({{base_path}}/reference/mediators/call-mediator), [Send]({{base_path}}/reference/mediators/send-mediator) and [Callout]({{base_path}}/reference/mediators/callout-mediator) mediators in the sequence.